SpenceKonde/DxCore/megaavr/extras/Ref_Functions.md

 volatile uint8_t pinnumber = 100;
 digitalWrite(pinnumber, HIGH); // This will not error at compile time, because the compiler cannot optimize away the volatile variable.
 ```
+Note that in the case of the digital I/O functions, NOT_A_PIN (255) *IS* permitted
 ### `void badArg("msg")`
-This error means that you passed an argument to a function that is guaranteed to give garbage results, and we know at compile time, such as `analogRead(PinThatHasNoAnalogCapability)`.
-The message will indicate why that argument is invalid.
-The text will describe what was wrong with the argunment.
+This function is what we call when user code passed an argument to a function that is guaranteed to give results without meaning or requested something which is not achievable, and we know at compile time, such as `analogRead(pin without analog input option)`.
+The message will indicate the nature of the problem.

 ### `void badCall("msg")`
-This error means that you called a function that does not make sense to call with the current hardware or tools submenu selections, regardless of what values one passes.
+This function is what we call when user code a function that doesn't make sense to call with the current configuration, regardless of what values one passes.
 For example, calling `stop_millis()` when millis is disabled.
 The message will indicate why that call is invalid.

 ## Digital Functions
 See [Digital Reference](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/extras/Ref_Digital.md)